shankar939014/tv_script_generation/README.md

 # Tv_script_generation

 Tv_Script_generation project is a part of DEEP LEARNING nano degree of UDACITY.
-In this project, I generated own Seinfeld TV scripts using RNNs.
+In this project, I generated own TV scripts using RNNs.
 I'll be using part of the Seinfeld dataset of scripts from 9 seasons.
 The Neural Network I built will generate a new ,"fake" TV script, based on patterns it recognizes in this training data.

 # Project Execution and Dependencies